ifsnop/mysqldump-php/README.md

 one has been introduced. _binary is appended also when hex-blob option is used, if the value is empty.

-## Backporting

-mysqldump-php is not backwards compatible with php 5.2 because we it uses namespaces.
-However, it could be trivially fixed if needed.

 ## Todo

+- Update PHP code with latest PHP codestyle changes like short array syntax.
-Write more tests, test with mariadb also.
+- Write more tests, test with mariadb also.

 ## Contributing